 Hi, I’m Colleen Mulhall-Briski!
 I received my BA in English from Concordia, and my MA in 20th Century American Literature from CSULB.
 I spent 10+ years as a writing and literature professor at CUI and Fullerton College, as well as several years working as a university librarian/research assistant.
 Currently, in addition to working as a writing consultant at the OWL, I am a grant specialist and communications director for a non-profit organization that provides professional development for California teachers.
 Because I apparently like being busy, I also work as a freelance writing consultant and editor, am raising two young sons with my husband, while embarking on a massive DIY home addition and renovation.
 In my spare time, I enjoy reading, urban homesteading projects, and snowboarding.

 Hi, I'm Johanna Saleska -- writer, reader, instructor, tutor, and all-around lover of language!
 I have a BA in English with a minor in creative writing from CUI and, as of this summer, an MA in Rhetoric and Composition from the University of Missouri, Columbia (Go Tigers!).
-After two years as a long-distance OWL consultant, I'm thrilled to be back in toasty Southern California (see photo), where I teach two writing courses here at CUI in addition to my work with the Writing Center.
-When I'm not writing, reading, teaching, or "OWL-ing" (totally a word), you'll likely find me exploring local wilderness trails, making messes in my kitchen, busting out yoga poses, or consuming way too much coffee at Emendare.
+After two years as a long-distance OWL consultant, I'm thrilled to be back in toasty Southern California (see photo), where I teach two writing courses here at CUI in addition to my work with the Writing Studio.
+When I'm not writing, reading, teaching, or "OWL-ing" (totally a word), you'll likely find me exploring local wilderness trails, making messes in my kitchen, busting out yoga poses, or consuming way too much coffee.
 Contrary to popular belief, reading OWL submissions is actually quite fun and often wonderfully enlightening!
 I look forward to working with you!

 Hi everyone!
 I’m Justin Solis, an adjunct professor teaching in the Department of History and Political Thought here at Concordia.
 I graduated from Concordia in ’12 and received my MA in History from Claremont Graduate University last May.
 I spent three years as a Writing Studio Consultant during my time at Concordia, so I am pleased to be working once again through the online division of this service.
 You’re likely to bump into me around campus, especially around the music building where I continue to volunteer playing in Concordia’s handbell and wind ensembles.
 In fact, I was lucky enough to accompany the handbells on their tour of Australia where I got the chance to interact with some pretty cool animals like this koala I’m holding!
 I look forward to working with you on writing projects big and small, and answering any questions you may have about the writing process.
 Hope to hear from you soon!